dcos/dcos-docs/1.8/usage/containerizers.md

 The Mesos containerizer supports provisioning [Docker](https://docker.com/) and [AppC](https://github.com/appc/spec) container images (the ["unified containerizer"](http://mesos.apache.org/documentation/latest/container-image)).
 This means that you can use both the Mesos containerizer and other container image types in DC/OS.

 The Mesos containerizer removes your dependency on the Docker daemon.
-The Docker daemon can hang when there are too many containers, making troubleshooting difficult.
+With previous versions of Docker, if the Docker daemon was not responsive, a restart to the daemon caused all containers to stop on the host.
 In addition, Docker must be installed on each of your agent nodes in order to use the Docker containerizer.
 This means you need to upgrade Docker on the agent nodes each time a new version of Docker comes out.
 The Mesos containerizer is more stable and allows deployment at scale.

 ## Provisioning Docker or AppC Containers with the Mesos Containerizer (Experimental)